 NIMBioS Tuesday Seminar Series

 In conjunction with the interdisciplinary activities of the National Institute for Mathematical and Biological Synthesis (NIMBioS), a seminar series on topics in mathematical biology will be hosted at NIMBioS every other Tuesday at 3:30 p.m. (unless otherwise noted) in Hallam Auditorium, Room 206, Claxton Building, 1122 Volunteer Blvd.
 Seminar speakers will focus on their research initiatives at the interface of mathematics and many areas of the life sciences.
 Light refreshments will be served in Room 206 beginning 30 minutes before each talk.
 Faculty and students from across the UT community are welcome to join us.
 The schedule will be supplemented as additional speakers are added.

-Location: Franklin Classroom, Room 105, Claxton Building, 1122 Volunteer Blvd.
+Location: Hallam Auditorium, Room 105, Claxton Building, 1122 Volunteer Blvd.

 Speaker: Anthony Mezzacappa, Director, Joint Institute for Computational Sciences

 Topic: The Joint Institute for Computational Sciences: The Skinny